 A very old Latin hymn that means "Rejoice!"

 Find here a pretty arrangement for guitar also.

 An easy and short version of this well-known Christmas song.

-Several arrangements of this vigorous Christmas song are here.
+Several arrangements of this vigorous spiritual-turned-Christmas-song are here.

 Difficult to play if all the usual chords are used, this arrangement sounds full without having to be continually changing left hand chords.